 Denis Meager, CEO Premier Group.

 Imagineer is delighted to announce a three year grant from The Paul Hamlyn Foundation for the development of The Imagineerium Initiative.
-The new project will begin in February 2017.

 A project with young people aged 18-25 from Coventry and Warwickshire who are not in employment education or training.